Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 {% video src="stake_v_lev_time_demo.mov" %}

 -----------
-## What's Under the Hood?
+## What's Under the Hood & Why?
 - Sveltkit & D3 Charts
-- Solid Foundation on rock, ready for building, versitile
+- Solid Foundation on Rock, Ready for Building, Versitile

+**Why go thru this effort?**
+The old BALANCE Web App was built on React and just couldn't handle the information dense charts.
+It was very obvious the site took forever to load and the charts were very laggy to explore.
+For the best data analytics with plans for much more data and charts, we took a fresh look at the website's foundation.

+Could it handle to big data work load and could it take future growth?
+Probably not...enter SveltKit.

 **Sveltekit for the Website & Application**